 Special Broadcast: APM Reports Three Audio Documentaries on Education

-As coronavirus cases continue to surge across the country, APM (American Public Media) is exploring the current state of the U.S education in a world of pandemic and racial harassment in higher education.
-During the hour-long documentaries, APM Reports’ hosts and correspondents will look at some of the pressing issues impacting our education right now, including the ongoing pandemic and the conversation around social injustice.
+As the world has battled with the pandemic for the last year and a half, APM (American Public Media) is exploring the current state of U.S education.
+During the hour-long documentaries, APM Reports’ hosts and correspondents will look at some of the pressing issues impacting our education right now, including the pandemic, mental health and teacher shortages.

-Join NHPR for the special broadcasts, airing on three consecutive Saturdays beginning September 19.
+Join NHPR for the special broadcasts, airing on three consecutive Sundays beginning August 8.